shashvat1965/fest-app/README.md

 # NOTE
 The app wil not work in its current state as its missing a lot of files which were removed since they contained sensitive information.
+Also the server has been taken down.

 # Fest App